RobHowardCoursera/GettingAndCleaningDataCourseProject/README.md

-# GettingAndCleaningDataCourseProject
-Coursera: Getting and Cleaning Data Project
+# Coursera Getting and Cleaning Data Course Project

 # run_analysis.R
 This does the following: